avabs/avabs.github.io/Module 3/core_solutions_mgmt_tools.md

         - It allows an interpreter to decide how to best achieve that\
   - Azure Resource Manager templates
         - JSON file
-        - It can have both Azure Power shell and Azure CLI scripts
+        - It can have both Azure PowerShell and Azure CLI scripts

 #### Monitoring Services